FeitianTech/OpenSK_USB/docs/index.md

 ```
 Press [ENTER] when ready.
 ```
     Just press Enter, the firmware will be flahsed to your OpenSK USB Dongle.

+    When progress bar reaches 100%, OpenSK USB Dongle will be in working mode, but once you remove and insert it to USB port again, it will be in DFU mode again.
+So please perform following Step 3 and Step 4 to lock the working mode.

+3. Switch OpenSK to bootloader mode again.
-3. Lock the working mode.
+4. Lock the working mode.
 ```
 $ ./deploy.py --board=nrf52840_dongle_dfu --programmer=nordicdfu --no-app --dont-clear-apps
 ```